jdoleary/Spellmasons/docs/TasksCurrent.md

 - Bug: disconnected client doesn't get their turn ended if they disconnect on their turn
   - This is happening because a call to setTurnPhase on load resets this.playerTurnIndex = 0 in the PlayerTurns block.
 Loading should set the phase without calling setTurnPhase??
 But then there might be other desyncs
+  - This is because "setting" the turn phase to something that it already was executes logic required to initialize the turn phase
 - Ideas 2021-12-17
+  - (L) Remove Grid, allow free movement
+  - (S) Heros have much more health, bad guys die more quickly, getting hit isn't as big of a deal, so you don't have to worry about overcalculating agro range, you can be more **intuitive** in your play.
   - (L) Mana Update
     - (M) Cost mana for each card and the farther away you cast so there is no range limit (this allows for more strategy, more tradeoffs)
     - (S) Never run out of cards, you're limited by mana instead (this way you don't get stuck)